shahanakattil/Sustainability-workshop/Instructions/Lab3:Import Sustainability Data.md

 1. Select + New again to create another new calculation model.
 A new page opens, where you can set up the calculation model.
 A Source action is added by default.

-2. Populate the Source Details pane with the following data:
+2. Populate the Source Details pane with the following data and select Save to save the record.

       Category name - Electric Vehicle Miles Driven - 2022